COMPUTER SCIENCE

 Our Computer Science course will give you the knowledge and skills to develop solutions to complex problems through individual and group projects.
 Your learning will cover a wide range of the latest ICT and computing topics, introducing you to programming, computing mathematics, web development and databases before progressing onto subjects such as cloud computing, cyber security, mobile computing and even artificial intelligence (AI).

-Why should I choose this course?
+Why choose this course?

 • IN-DEPTH RESEARCH – Take on a substantial research project in your final year, exploring an aspect of computing science in depth

-• AWARD-WINNING UNIVERSITY – Study at the University of the Year offering the best Student Support in the UK (WhatUni Student Choice Awards 2022)
+• AWARD-WINNING UNIVERSITY – Study at the highest-ranking university in the region according to student choice (Whatuni Student Choice Awards 2023)

 Our facilities